DeAndre Hopkins Player Prop Bets for NFL Week 6 | Arizona vs. Cleveland 10/17/2021

 DeAndre Hopkins Player Prop Bets for NFL Week 6 - Arizona vs. Cleveland

-Before DeAndre Hopkins hits the field for Sunday's game, which starts at 4:05 PM ET on FOX, here are some key facts and figures you should know ahead of placing a bet on his player prop bet markets.
-Hopkins' Arizona Cardinals (5-0) and the Cleveland Browns (3-2) go toe-to-toe in a Week 6 matchup from FirstEnergy Stadium in Cleveland, Ohio.
+Ahead of placing any prop bet wagers on DeAndre Hopkins for Sunday's game, which starts at 4:05 PM ET on FOX, here are some insights and stats to consider to make the best bets.
+Hopkins' Arizona Cardinals (5-0) and the Cleveland Browns (3-2) meet in Week 6 at FirstEnergy Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.